 Also, pure tungsten metal products used in the electronics industry such as electrodes, lighting filaments, electrical and electronic contacts, sheets, wires, rods, etc. will be a major factor driving the mill tungsten market growth, not to mention, future applications of tungsten that are being developed as an alternative to lead.

 Filaments for electric lamps – electrical and electronic contacts, wire, rods and so on.

 Metal evaporation work.

-As an alloy (steels) it is used for high-speed steel tools, weights and counterbalances, radiation shielding, grinding tools.
+As an alloy (steels) it is used for high-speed steel tools, weights and counterbalances, radiation shielding, cutting/grinding tools.